napari/napari/docs/explanations/rendering.md

 When the UI is "blocked" napari feels slow and lags.
 It's not just an aesthetic issue, manipulation of interactive UI elements like sliders becomes nearly impossible if the framerate is low enough.
-In the worst case if the GUI thread is blocked for a few seconds you can get the "spinning wheel of death" on Macs indicating the application is hung, which makes napari seem totally broken.
+Blocking can even lead to the "spinning wheel of death" on Macs indicating the application is hung.

 Napari is very extensible and customizable and users can create what amounts to custom applications built on top of napari.
-For example they can create custom UI elements which manipulate parameters which generate new images on the fly.
-In these cases when napari UI is blocked it's not just viewing images that's blocked, their whole application is frozen and unusable.
+In those cases block UI doesn't just hamper viewing images, it disables their entire application.

- For all of these reasons a primary design goal for rendering is to make sure napari's GUI thread never blocks.
+For all of these reasons we never what napari's GUI thread to block.

 # Framerate

-Most screens refresh at 60Hz.
-To look and feel fully responsive a GUI application should strive to draw at 60Hz as well.
-If 60Hz cannot be acheived rendering as fast as possible is desired.
-The user experience degrades rapidly as the refresh rate gets slower:
+Most screens refresh at 60Hz and ideally GUI application draw at that speed.
+If 60Hz cannot be achieved the application should draw as fast as possible.
+Slow framerates lead to bad user experiences:

 | Framerate | Milliseconds | User Experience |
 | --------- | ------------ | --------------- |